Humboldt Park Boathouse

 Humboldt Park information

 This 207-acre park, which lends its name to the surrounding neighborhood, comes out of nowhere and gobsmacks you with Mother Nature.
 A lagoon brushed by native plants takes up much of the green space, and birdsong flickers in the air.
-The 1907 Prairie School boathouse rises up from the lagoon’s edge and serves as the park’s showpiece.
+The 1907 Prairie School boathouse is the park’s centerpiece, home to a cafe and free cultural events.
+The flowery Formal Garden , the Institute of Puerto Rican Arts and Culture , and Chicago's only inland beach are other highlights.

-Street vendors and food trucks sell fried plantains, meat dumplings and other Puerto Rican specialities around the park's edges.
+Street vendors and food trucks sell fried plantains, meat dumplings and other Puerto Rican specialties around the park's edges.
 Many congregate on Kedzie Ave at North Ave and at Hirsch St – sniff them out for a picnic.
-The annual Riot Fest punk music bash takes over the park in mid-September.

 For more in-depth explorations, including the park's wee waterfall, wind turbine and picnic island, download the free audio tour at www.chicagoparkdistrict.com/audio-tours/humboldt-park.